nenadlazarevic/liri-node-app/README.md

 We made function for taking information about movie

-This is how running code is working
+This is how the running code is working

 ![GitHub Logo](https://github.com/nenadlazarevic/liri-node-app/blob/master/assets/images/movie.png)